This day in baseball history: Gibson gives Cards an early edge

 When the story of the ’67 Cardinals is told, it always features first baseman Orlando Cepeda, the league MVP.
 It also often emphasizes the acquisition of Roger Maris to play right field and the move of Mike Shannon from right field to third base, a position he hadn’t played before.
 These moves were beneficial, but possibly overrated.
 Maris and Shannon had average years on offense and Shannon, understandably, was very poor in the field, committing 29 errors.

-If there was an underappreciated hero among the Cardinals every day players, I think it was Tim McCarver.
+If there is an underappreciated hero among the Cardinals every day players, I think it was Tim McCarver.
 He maintained a batting average well over .300 for much of the season before fading (as catchers often do) to .295.

 But what really stood out was his defense.
 McCarver threw out 37 of the 67 base runners who tried to steal off of him.
 The team’s other two catchers (Dave Ricketts and John Romano) threw out 11 of 26.
 And McCarver’s fielding percentage was .997, best in the league.